LarsChrWiik/Notes/books/the_lean_startup/README.md

 A vision does not change.

 A strategy is:
-* the business model
+* The business model
-* product roadmap
+* Product roadmap
-* knowing the competitors
+* Knowing the competitors
-* knowing who the customers are.
+* Knowing who the customers are

 We can **Pivot** the strategy if we encounter setbacks.

 The product is the end result of the strategy.
-And the product can be optimized or chnged if we encounter setbacks.
+And the product can be optimized or changed if we encounter setbacks.

 ### Minimum need for a startup